dustinpfister/blog_posts/_posts/js-path-find.md

 I Worked out a nodejs solution that seems to work okay, now I will just want to make another one that will work with canvas in client side javaScript.
 Also while I am at it I might do a few things a little different while I am at it as I am still trying to find out what would be a good grid module for me.

 ### 3.1 - The utils module

+First off for this canvas example I have a general utilities library as its the case with just about all my other canvas examples and projects.

 ```js
 var utils = {};